kaustavdm/pyAvroPhonetic/README.rst

 Overview
 ========

-pyAvroPhonetic provides a Python package that can be imported and used by other Python programs or scripts.
+pyAvroPhonetic provides a Python package which includes a text parser that converts Bangla written in Roman script to its phonetic equivalent in Bangla.
 It implements the *Avro Phonetic Dictionary Search Library* by `Mehdi Hasan Khan`_.

+Currently supported and tested Python versions are 2.5, 2.6 and 2.7.
+The code has not been tested on Python 3, but porting it to Python 3 is on the agenda.
+It will be possible once the simplejson library is stable for Python 3.

 *N.B.
-This package is still experimental and is not (yet) fit for production use.*
+This package is under development and is not yet fit for production use.*

 Inspirations